This blog post is not sponsored by Iron Heart. The opinions expressed by the author and the brand’s customers are their own.

 ‘Over-engineered is our starting point,’ as they say on their website.
 In fact, it’s not only their denim that’s heavy.
 Their ‘ultra heavy flannels’ (UHFs), loopwheeled tees and sweats; you name it, it’s all heavy.

-Whilst our stuff isn’t motorcycle protective equipment, it’s very functional,” Alex told me last summer.
+Whilst our stuff isn’t motorcycle protective equipment, it’s very functional,” Alex told me in this interview.
 “It has to be functional first of all and then fashionable.”

 “I climb glaciers in Alaska in my Iron Hearts,” Stephen tells me, “because their thick 25 oz. denim is impervious to the jagged ice I sometimes have to slide down.
 So, it is no wonder bikers around the world also choose to wear them.”